 Brush, yard trimmings, recyclables, paint, re-use items, and on certain days household hazardous waste may also be brought directly to the Recycling Center at 310 Deepwood Drive.
 Please refer to the solid waste & recycling web page for hours and what materials are accepted.

 Solutions: Keep lawns and lots mowed to control weeds and keep the lawn healthy.
 Grass and/or weeds over twelve inches high is considered a code violation.
+Mow tall grass and weeds and underbrush on entire premises to include to the street curb of property.
 If you have a native landscape and a complaint is filed, you will be asked to produce a landscape plan to show that the yard is indeed landscaped and not just neglected.

 Problem: Stagnant water, in a swimming pool or on the ground, provides breeding areas for mosquitoes and may produce unpleasant odors.
 Overwatering your yard may cause water to accumulate on a neighboring property downhill.